zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/profiles/tfm_profile_medium.rst

 Profile Medium enables IPC model by default.
-IPC model can achieve a more flexible framework and higher levels of isolation, but may require more memory footprint and bring in longer latency, compared to Library model.
+IPC model can achieve a more flexible framework and higher levels of isolation, but may require more memory footprint and bring in longer latency, compared to SFN model.

 TF-M IPC model implementation follows the PSA Firmware Framework for M (PSA-FF-M) [PSA-FF-M]_.